A person adjusting a smart thermostat

 You can use our calculator to check whether you could reduce your bills by switching.

-Will energy prices keep rising?
+Will energy costs keep rising?

-The Energy Price Cap covers a period of three months and changes four times a year: in January, April, July and October.
+The energy price cap covers a period of three months and changes four times a year: in January, April, July and October.

 READ MORE: What’s the average UK energy bill and how can I save money?